rothgar/justingarrison.com/content/this-post-is-a-twitter-video.html.md

 ---
-author: Katheryn Fox
+author: Justin Garrison
-title: About Me
+title: This post is a twitter video
 date: 2021-07-15
 description: "If you share this post on Twitter it will show up as an embedded video"
 keywords: ["about-us", "about-hugo", "contact"]